What Is a Woman?: Reception

-The Texas state representative, Matt Schaefer, a Republican, promoted the film on Twitter, encouraging his followers to "ask your Senator or Representative if they have watched".
-Transgender YouTuber and conservative political commentator Blaire White praised the film in The Spectator Australia.

-Rich Lowry of National Review called it "mesmerizing and extremely disturbing" from the snippets he saw, Amy Welborn of The Catholic World Report "well-produced, amusing, and frustrating", and Gaby Gaduh of Movieguide "lively, provocative, informative, and brilliant".
-Samuel Sey of The Christian Post described it as "both hilarious and haunting" and "truly fantastic", with "an impeccable level of satire and seriousness".
-A few journalists provided favorable comparisons, such as Leor Sapir of City Journal, citing other books and movies that spark "a demand for social reform" such as Ralph Nader's 1965 book Unsafe at Any Speed.
-Jennifer Graham of Deseret News, who said that Walsh "may be trolling all of us with the film", also suggested Walsh's potential impact on the culture war with his questions.
-Karol Markowicz of the New York Post and Kai Burkhardt of Die Welt compared it to the works of Michael Moore.
-In fact, Burkhardt and Dimitrije Vojnov of Radio Television of Serbia wrote that with the film, Walsh established himself as the conservative Michael Moore, although Vojnov presented it as a critique of Walsh's bias.
+What Is a Woman? was praised by many conservative commentators.
+American politician Matt Schaefer promoted the film on Twitter.
+British author J. K. Rowling wrote positively of What Is a Woman? in a tweet, saying that it exposed the "incoherence of gender identity".
+Transgender conservative commentator and YouTuber Blaire White also praised the film.
+Rich Lowry of National Review called it "mesmerizing and extremely disturbing."
+Amy Welborn of The Catholic World Report wrote "well-produced, amusing, and frustrating", and Gaby Gaduh of Movieguide "lively, provocative, informative, and brilliant".
+A few journalists provided comparisons to Walsh's approach, such as Leor Sapir of City Journal, citing other books and movies that spark "a demand for social reform" such as Ralph Nader's 1965 book Unsafe at Any Speed.
+Kai Burkhardt of Die Welt compared it to the works of Michael Moore, with Burkhardt and Dimitrije Vojnov of Radio Television of Serbia writing that it established Walsh as the conservative Michael Moore, although Vojnov presented it as a critique of Walsh's bias.

-The film's only frequent major criticism from those in favor of Walsh's point of view was not doing enough with its goals, such as its exploration of the topic and not drilling down his more "potent" questions.
-Jason Whitlock of Blaze Media criticized it for not mentioning God or Christianity, saying that "it fights a spiritual war on secular terms" and that "before we answer 'what is a woman,' we need to relearn the meaning of being Christian."
-Both Hayton and Bartosch wrote that the film would have benefited from interviewing gender-critical feminist critics who have also looked askew at similar gender concepts over the years, such as American feminist Janice Raymond, English writer Julie Bindel, Irish journalist Helen Joyce, British philosopher Kathleen Stock, American journalist Abigail Shrier and Women's Declaration International (WDI) president Kara Dansky.
-A couple of pro-Walsh reviews also questioned the film's balance.
-Mathew De Sousa of The Catholic Weekly said it "provides a fair scope of both leftist and conservative beliefs on core gender issues", but that it "could be a more robust resource for Christians if a little more time was given to those arguments against gender ideology and the transgender agenda."
-Brett McCracken of The Gospel Coalition added that "a bit more empathy could have strengthened Walsh's case", criticizing his "name-calling" of transgender people as "not a great tactic in persuasion, nor in evangelism."
+What Is a Woman?s only frequent major criticism from those in favor of Walsh's point of view was not doing enough with its goals, such as its exploration of the topic and not drilling down his most compelling questions.
+Both Debbie Hayton and Jo Bartosch wrote that it would have benefited from interviewing gender-critical feminist critics, such as American professor Janice Raymond, English writer Julie Bindel, Irish journalist Helen Joyce, British philosopher Kathleen Stock, American journalist Abigail Shrier and American attorney Kara Dansky.
+A couple of Christian reviews also questioned What Is a Woman?s balance.
+Mathew De Sousa of The Catholic Weekly said it "provides a fair scope of both leftist and conservative beliefs on core gender issues", but criticized the lack of Christian resources, and said that the film could have shown more arguments against what he calls "gender ideology" and the "transgender agenda".
+Brett McCracken of The Gospel Coalition said that if the film had more empathy, it would have "strengthened Walsh's case", criticizing his "name-calling" of transgender people as "not a great tactic in persuasion, nor in evangelism."